Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         blank certificates;
-    đ) Approve blank samples and regulate the establishment of numbers, symbols, and anti-counterfeit stamps for the unit\'s blank certificates; organize inspection of printing, management, preservation, issuance and use of blank certificates; be responsible for the content printed on blank certificates and certificates.
+    đ) Approve blank samples and regulate the establishment of numbers, symbols, and anti-counterfeit stamps for the unit's blank certificates; organize inspection of printing, management, preservation, issuance and use of blank certificates; be responsible for the content printed on blank certificates and certificates.